 The line graph is a comparison of the change in value of a $10,000 investment in the fund and the Russell 1000 Value Index over a 10-year period.
 The chart represents past performance, which is no guarantee of future results.
 Current performance may be higher or lower than that shown above.
 Returns and the principal value of your investment will fluctuate such that shares, when redeemed, may be worth more or less than their original cost.
 The fund’s average annual total returns are net of any fee waivers and reimbursements.
 Returns do not reflect taxes that the shareholder may pay on fund distributions or the redemption of fund shares.

-1Overall, out of 351 funds, according to historical total return
+1Overall, out of 12,499 funds, according to historical loss avoidance

-3Overall, out of 96 funds, according to expense minimization
+2Overall, out of 85 funds, according to expense minimization

 Share Price History